AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

 # Properties
 A property allows for accessing/changing private or protected data members.
-Although properties are technically special methods (similarly to how lambdas are functors), it's best if you think of them as public data members that regulate how other code interacts with the private data members of the class.
+Although properties are technically special methods (similarly to how lambdas are functors), it's best if you think of them as public data members that give guided access to a class's private data members by  regulating how other code interacts with them.

 # Methods